BlueMona/desktop-release-builder/README.md

    `GH_TOKEN` is a GitHub access token (https://github.com/settings/tokens).

-   Replace v0.0.0 with the actual tag for the version.
+   Replace v0.0.0 with the actual tag or branch for the version.
    If the tag is not given, fetches the greatest version (according to semver).

    `--key` parameter specifies path to